getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 var arrCopy = Array.from( arr );
 ```

 `Array.from(..)` looks to see if the first argument is an iterable (see "Iterators" in Chapter 3), and if so, it uses the iterator to produce values to "copy" into the returned array.
-Since real arrays have an iterator for those values, that iterator is automatically used.
+Because real arrays have an iterator for those values, that iterator is automatically used.

 But if you pass an array-like object as the first argument to `Array.from(..)`, it behaves basically the same as `slice()` (no arguments!) or `apply(..)` does, which is that it simply loops over the value, accessing numerically named properties from `0` up to whatever the value of `length` is.